Custom functions basics

 The following example displays a very simple function that rounds down every single entry of the input parameter inArray.

 Here, two different types of ILNumerics arrays are applied.
-While the function body contains a local array Array<float>, the head includes an input array InArray<float>.
-So what happens if we try to use the input array again as shown below?
+While the function body contains a local array Array<float>, the head includes an input array: InArray<float>.

-An error message will appear, since the input array is no longer available.
-To prevent this from happening, we must implement an artifical scope.
-In this scope both, input arrays and local arrays, are retained.
+To support immediate, deterministic disposal of array's storages we must implement an artifical scope.
+In this scope all local arrays created throughout the scope body are retained.
 Once the scope is left, the arrays are released.

 Since we can't access the results in this way, it makes sense to add a return value as displayed in the following:

 Here, the ILNumerics array type RetArray<float> is introduced, thus, an arbitrary local array of the type float can be returned.
 Note, you can only use return arrays once.
 Afterwards they will be disposed.
-Thus, the return array must be assigned to a local array within the function body.
-Local arrays may be of the type Array<T>Logical, or Cell.
+Thus, the first and only use of the return array must either be an assignment to a local array within the function body or the use of the return value as parameter in other function calls.
+All array variables / all local arrays may be of the type Array<T>, Logical, or Cell.

 If you want to return more than one array, use the output array type OutArray<T>.

 The output array above is optional with a default value of null.
 Inside the function body, it is checked, whether the output array is null or not.
-If it is not, a local array will be assigned to it.
+If it is not, the function will compute and assign a result value to it.
+Note, that assignments to an output arrays O is done via assigning to its 'O.a' property in C#.

 The arrays mentioned before are not just available for numeric arrays, but also for cell and logical arrays.
 Here, you can get more details.